BrownUniversity/drupal-react-shared/README.md

 ## Boilerplate

-This project was bootstraped with [TSDX](https://github.com/jaredpalmer/tsdx).
+This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).